HumanCellAtlas/dcp-community/rfcs/text/0000-multi-data-collection-dataset-processing.md

 As a schema developer, I want to ensure we are capturing and requiring, the metadata from a contributor to ensuring the pipelines can run appropriately.

-As a member of the pipelines team, I want to ensure that the pipelines process the correct datasets and I can easily access the metadata required to trigger the pipelines.
+As a member of the pipelines team, I want to ensure that the pipelines process the correct data sets and I can easily access the metadata required to trigger the pipelines.
 I do not want to be restricted in designing analysis based on how data was submitted.

 As a data consumer, I want to be able to find all data files that need to be processed together so that I can run my data processing pipeline.
 I do not want to be restricted in designing analysis based on how data was submitted.

 As a data consumer, I want to be confident that the HCA DCP has correctly processed all data files that belong together so that I know the matrices I receive have been generated correctly.

-As a data consumer, I need to know which data sets and incomplete, so that I don't download and use incomplete data.
+As a data consumer, I need to know that a data set is incomplete, so that I don't download and use it until it is complete.

-## Detailed Design
+## Design

+A new concept of *data group* is added to the DCP data model to address these issues.
+A data group is define as a set of specific versions of metadata and data that is defined as complete and consistent in by a specified criteria.
+Events are generated when a *data group* is create, updated, or deleted.

+A data group has a symbolic scope type that specifies what is represented by the group.
+Most of the above uses cases will requires a *project submission* scope that is indicates a submission to a project is complete.

+Data groups are implemented as a new bundle type that contains a JSON file listing the FQIDs (UUIDs with versions) of all bundles that part of the data groups.

+A new schema *data_group* will be create that contains the fields:
+- *scope* - Symbolic name of the scope, for example *PROJECT_SUBMISSION*.
+- *bundle_fqids* - List of FQIDs of bundles that are in the group.

+[TODO add diagram here]

+* TODO:
+- How updates to project submissions work data groups with needs to be defined.
+- Are analysis submissions a different project scope than primary data submissions?

+## Example
+*[MODIFY AND SIMPLIFY THE BELOW TEXT TO BE AN EXAMPLE]*

 ### Definitions

-**Data Aggregation and Processing Set (DAPS)**: A representation identifying data in the DSS that need to be co-processed.
-The term deliberately does not impose an implementation, to allow for future flexibility.

 **Unique Library Identifiers**: A unique identifier (string or numeric) that globally identifies each library preparation for sequencing data.